 See www.oneidentity.com/products/privilege-manager-for-sudo/ for more information about enhancing sudo.

 By choosing to replace sudo, you will still be able to delegate the Unix root privilege based on centralized policy reporting on access rights, but with a more granular permission and the ability to log keystrokes on all activities from the time a user logs in, not just the commands that are prefixed with "sudo."
 In addition, this option implements several additional security features like restricted shells, remote host command execution, and hardened binaries that remove the ability to escape out of commands and gain undetected elevated access.

 See www.oneidentity.com/products/privilege-manager-for-unix/ for more information about replacing sudo.

 Privileged Access Suite for Unix offers two editions: Standard edition and Advanced edition.
 Both editions include the Safeguard Authentication Services patented technology that allows organizations to extend the security and compliance of Active Directory to Unix, Linux, and macOS platforms and enterprise applications.
 In addition:

 - The Standard edition licenses you for Safeguard for Sudo.

 - The Advanced edition licenses you for Privilege Manager for Unix.

-The Defender Integration Guide is intended for Windows and non-Windows system administrators, network administrators, consultants, analysts, and any other IT professionals who will be integrating Defender with Safeguard Authentication Services for token-based two factor authentication.
-This guide walks you through the process of installing and configuring the necessary Defender access policies and Group Policy settings.
+The Single Sign-on for SAP Integration Guide is intended for system administrators, network administrators, consultants, analysts, and any other IT professionals who will be using Single Sign-on for SAP to provide seamless authentication to SAP using the Active Directory credentials of the logged-on user.
+This guide walks you through the installation and configuration process.

 Note: The term "Unix" is used informally throughout the Safeguard Authentication Services documentation to denote any operating system that closely resembles the trademarked system, UNIX.